32X: Decline

 Though the system had a successful launch, demand soon disappeared.
 Over the first three months of 1995, several of the 32X's third party publishers, including Capcom and Konami, cancelled their 32X projects so that they could focus on producing games for the Saturn and PlayStation.
 The 32X failed to catch on with the public, and is considered a commercial failure.
 By 1995, the Genesis had still not proven successful in Japan, where it was known as Mega Drive, and the Saturn was beating the PlayStation, so Sega CEO Hayao Nakayama decided to force Sega of America to focus on the Saturn and cut support for Genesis products, executing a surprise early launch of the Saturn in the early summer of 1995.
 Sega was supporting five different consoles before this—Saturn, Genesis, Game Gear, Pico, and the Master System—as well as the Sega CD and 32X add-ons.
 Sales estimates for the 32X stood at 665,000 units at the end of 1994.
 Despite assurances from Sega that many games would be developed for the system, in early 1996, Sega finally conceded that it had promised too much out of the add-on and decided to discontinue the 32X in order to focus on the Saturn.
 In September 1995, the retail price for the 32X dropped to $99, and later the remaining inventory was cleared out of stores at $19.95, with 800,000 units sold in total.

 Sega Neptune

+A non-functional representation of the Sega Neptune, illustrating Sega’s planned 'Genesis 32X System' design.

-The Sega Neptune is an unproduced two-in-one Genesis and 32X console which Sega planned to release in winter 1996, with the retail price planned to be under $200.
+The Sega Neptune is an unproduced two-in-one Genesis and 32X console that Sega planned to release in winter 1996, with the retail price planned to be under $200.
 In Sega’s 1995 official product catalog, the system was presented under the name "Genesis 32X System", reflecting Sega’s intention to market it as a fully integrated Genesis and 32X platform.

 The console was featured as early as March 1995, with Sega Magazine stating that the unit "shows [Sega's] commitment to the hardware".
 The same official catalog listed the system as compatible with the Sega-CD, which logically follows from its design as an integrated platform, meaning that both standard CD titles and CD 32X titles would have operated on the Neptune as well.